ArendPeter/JavaGuide/mydoc/5d_VariableInit.md

 ## 5.4.2 Initialization

 **Initialization** is when you assign data to a variable for the first time.
-With all other assignments you're overwriting data.
-With initialization there was no previous data to overwrite.
+With all other assignments, you're overwriting data.
+With initialization, there was no previous data to overwrite.

 ~~~java
 int a; // not an initialization